 “Then I discovered that they are described by Christ Himself in Revelation 3:1-6.
 They had been, a couple of generations or more before my time, a Church of more vitality and larger membership.
 But they had dwindled to the state of Revelation 3:1—still having the name of the true Church but spiritually dead.
 Apparently a generation or two before my time, they had not been so spiritually dead.”

 The Greek word for “dead” in Revelation 3:1 is nekros.Thayer’s defines this word physically as “one that has breathed his last.”
 Defining this word spiritually, Thayer’s states, “destitute of a life that recognizes and is devoted to God, because given up to trespasses and sins; inactive as respects doing right.”

 What caused this spiritual failure during the Sardis era?

-Mr. Armstrong’s Autobiography gives his firsthand account of this era: “[H]ere was the Church which appeared to have more truth and less error than any other.
-It did ‘profess’ the commandments of God, and have ‘the testimony of Jesus Christ.’
+Mr. Armstrong’s Autobiography gives his firsthand account of this era: “[H]ere was the church which appeared to have more truth, and less error, than any other.
+It did ‘profess’ the commandments of God and have ‘the testimony of Jesus Christ.’
 It did have the true name of the Church Christ built.
 Its members did love what truth they had and sacrificed for it!
-In spite of the fact this Church did not appear to be dynamically alive spiritually—in spite of its little or no accomplishment—still it came closer to the biblical characteristics of Christ’s true Church than any I knew!”
+In spite of the fact this church did not appear to be dynamically alive spiritually—in spite of its little or no accomplishment—still it came closer to the biblical characteristics of Christ’s true Church than any I knew!” (emphasis mine).

 In one of his Bible Advocate articles, Mr. Armstrong wrote how the people of God at that time were in a coma!
 “Folks, let’s come to life!
 Let’s awake from this state of coma.
 Let’s tear away from the inertia that holds us” (Oct.
 16, 1928).
 He said they weren’t having the impact on the world they should be having.